• About

 2. Store in the fridge for up to 4 days.
 The pasta can dry out if reheating the next day.
 Add a bit of water or broth when reheating.

 3. Use frozen butternut squash as a substitute.
-The cooking time for the squash depends on if you are roasting the squash as a half or as cubes.
+The cooking time for the squash depends on whether you are roasting the squash as a half or as cubes.
 If roasting cubes, the cooking time should be between 30 to 40 minutes.
 When roasting a whole squash cut into halves, it should take 50 to 65 minutes (depending on your oven) at a 400 ℉ (205 ℃) oven.

 4. You don't need to wrap anything in foil.
 Just open roast the squash and garlic.
 Garlic can burn easily, so keep an eye on it.